 - 170 received non-invasive follow up tests confirming there was no cancer (a “negative result”)

-- 30 received invasive follow up tests (such as biopsies) before concluding that there was no cancer (a “false positive”)
+- 30 received invasive follow up tests (such as The removal and examination of tissue from a living body to discover the presence, cause, or extent of a disease.) before concluding that there was no cancer (a “false positive”)

-So, yes, while getting a false positive, coming back for a second test, or even getting an overdiagnosis is never fun, mammograms definitely save lives.
+So, yes, while getting a A test result that indicates that a person has a disease when the person does not have that disease., coming back for a second test, or even getting an overdiagnosis is never fun, mammograms definitely save lives.
 If you’re over 40 and you haven’t had a mammogram yet this year, schedule one now!